New Zealand Defence Force: Militia (1845–1886)

 After the Treaty of Waitangi in 1840, New Zealand's security was dependent on British Imperial troops deployed from Australia and other parts of the empire.
 By 1841 the settlers, particularly those in the New Zealand Company settlement of Wellington, were calling for local militia to be formed.
 In 1843 a local militia had been formed in Wellington without official sanction.
 This prompted the Chief Police Magistrate Major Matthew Richmond to order its immediate disbandment.
 Richmond also dispatched 53 soldiers from the 96th Regiment from Auckland to Wellington.

 These calls for a militia continued to grow with the Wairau Affray, the start of the New Zealand Wars.
-The calls eventually lead to a bill being introduced to the Legislative Council in 1844.
+The calls eventually led to a bill being introduced to the Legislative Council in 1844.
 Those present noted their disapproval of the bill, unanimously deferring it for six months.
 On 22 March 1845 the Flagstaff War broke out, which proved to be the catalyst for passing the Bill.

 In 1844 a Select Committee of the House of Commons had recommended that a militia, composed of both settlers and native Maori, and a permanent native force be set up.

 On 25 March 1845, the Militia Ordinance was passed into law.
 Twenty-six officers were appointed in Auckland, thereby forming the start of New Zealand's own defence force.
 Major Richmond was appointed the commander of the Wellington Battalion of the militia.
 The newspaper article of the time notes that Wellington had a mounted Volunteer Corp.
 The Nelson Battalion of Militia was formed 12 August 1845.

 In June 1845, 75 members of the Auckland Militia under Lieutenant Figg became the first unit to support British Imperial troops in the Flagstaff War, serving as pioneers.
 Seven militia were wounded in action between 30 June and 1 July 1845.
 One, a man named Rily, later died of his wounds.
 The Auckland Militia was disbanded in August or early September 1845 because of budgetary constraints.
 Disbandment of the Nelson and Wellington Militias followed much to the dismay of their supporters.
 Those at Nelson under Captain Greenwood decided, regardless of pay or not, to continue training.

 Trouble in the Hutt Valley, near Wellington, in early March 1846 prompted the new Governor George Grey to proclaim martial law and call out the Hutt Militia, in what became known as the Hutt Valley campaign.
 Following on from this the local paper noted that the No 1 Company of the Wellington Militia had been called out, while the troops stationed in the town had been in the Hutt.
 The paper further noted that Grey intended to maintain two companies of Militia in Wellington.
 As problems continued in the area at least 160 Militia remained.
 These were supplemented by volunteers and Māori warriors from the Te Aro pā.